 The Board invited written submissions by 30 January 2012.
 In total the Board received 5 submissions (including one made in confidence).
 All submissions received were acknowledged.

-Copies of public submissions (except for the one made in confidence) are available from the Tax Studies Institute submissions page.
+Copies of public submissions are available below or from the Tax Studies Institute submissions page.

 The Board provided its advice to the Treasury on 17 February 2012.
 In preparing its advice, the Board took into account submissions received and consultation meetings undertaken.

-Further information on this matter can be obtained from Linda Wang at the Board of Taxation Secretariat, on (02) 6263 4346.
+Further information on this matter can be obtained from the Board of Taxation Secretariat, on (02) 6263 4366 or firstname.lastname@example.org.